saucer/saucer.docs/Getting-Started/Events.md

 Callback-Type: `bool()`
 !!!
-If you return `true` from within your callback the close event will be canceled and the window will stay open.
+If you return `true` from within your callback the close event will be cancelled and the window will stay open.
 !!!
 +++